BOARD OF DIRECTORS

 Edward O’Neil Jr., M.D.

 Dr. O’Neil is the founder and president of Omni Med, and author of Awakening Hippocrates: A Primer on Health, Poverty and Global Service, and A Practical Guide to Global Health Service, both published by the American Medical Association, along with several articles.
 He works as an emergency staff physician at St. Elizabeth’s Medical Center, Boston, MA, and is an Associate Professor of Emergency Medicine at Tufts University School of Medicine in Boston.
-Since 2006, he has led the program development of Community Empowerment in Health in Mukono, Uganda.
+He founded Omni Med in 1998 and since 2008, he has led the program development of Community Empowerment in Health in Mukono, Uganda.

 Dr. O’Neil earned his Medical degree from George Washington University, and completed a residency and chief residency in internal medicine at Boston Medical Center.
 Dr. O’Neil completed the three-year Kellogg National Leadership Program, studying leadership, international development, and politics.